MathieuParadis/catcher-game-api/README.md

 ## Introduction
 Sea Catch Adventure is a web application designed to provide users with an entertaining catch game experience while also allowing them to compete for high scores on a global leaderboard.

+## Sea Catch Adventure Frontend

+For the frontend interface of Sea Catch Adventure, please refer to the [Sea Catch Adventure Frontend Repository](https://github.com/MathieuParadis/catcher-game).

+The frontend repository contains the client-side code built with ReactJS, HTML, CSS, including the catch game interface and leaderboard display.

 ## Installation and Setup
 1. Clone this repository to your local machine